What is Liberty?

 In it’s simplest explanation, liberty means that you own your own life and property.

-No person or group of people has a right to use force to impose their will on others, nor give power to a government to do the same.
+No person – or group – has a right to use force to impose their will on others.

 Ron Paul said, “Government should never be able to do anything you can’t do“.

-This means that if you can not initiate force on your neighbor, you can not give the government the power to initiate force on your behalf.
+This means that if you can’t steal from your neighbor, you can’t give government the power to steal on your behalf.

 You can not delegate a right to someone else if you do not first have that right yourself.

-It also makes no difference how many people vote to give government a power which they don't individually have.
+It makes no difference how large a group is that votes to give government a power which they as individuals do not have.

 The majority does not have the right to use government force against the minority.